jhumelsine/jhumelsine.github.io/_posts/2025-08-01-abstract-factory.md

 }
 ```

-My class diagrams include Configurers, but the implementation doesn’t include specific Configurer classes.
-Configuration happens in `main()`.
-It instantiates several `Warrior` instances and has them fire.

-When this code is executed, it produces the following output, which shows how the same implementation produces different results depending upon the concrete `LauncherSystem` that’s been injected into the `Warrier`:
+When this code is executed, it produces the following output, which shows how the same `Warrior` implementation produces different results depending upon the concrete `LauncherSystem` that’s been injected into it`:
 ```
 End Tests